-Claim: X-ray image documents a case of penile fracture.
+Claim: X-ray image documents a case of a penile fracture.

 Penile fracture is a real (albeit rare) injury, a "rupture of the corpus cavernosum that occurs when the penis is erect."
 In May 2007, for example, the Journal of Medical Case Reports presented a case of a 37-year-old man who suffered complete urethral disruption from blunt trauma sustained during sexual intercourse: